 FLCC contract was signed on 29 October 2014.

 The Invitation for bids was advertised on 28 Aug 2013.
 The BER is being reviewed, PRS finalized with ADB no objection granted.
-The contract being awarded with good rate or progress.
+The contract being awarded and construction work completed in Q1 2016.

 Construction work of all 19 FLCCs is completed in Q1 2016.